Liltyki/Cyber-Portfolio/lab/lab_Security.md

 sudo apt update && sudo apt upgrade -y
 ```

 Never skip this step.
-Running outdated packages means running known vulnerabilities.
-With a updated Packages the only danger for me now is Zero-Day vulnerability.
+Running outdated packages means running known, publicly documented vulnerabilities, the easiest possible win for an attacker.
+Patching closes that door, but it's only one layer: misconfigurations, weak credentials, vulnerable applications (my DVWA is intentionally broken), third-party packages and human error remain.
+A patched system isn't a safe system ! it's a system with a smaller, known attack surface.

 ---